WordPress/WordPress-Documentation-Style-Guide/docs/4-punctuation/dashes.md

 [tip] Recommended: The server was down from 3:00 AM to 5:00 AM. [/tip]
 [tip] Recommended: The meeting is scheduled from 15:00–16:00 UTC. [/tip]

+Don't use an en dash in a range of times.
+Rather, use an en dash for a schedule or listing.

+**Examples**

+[tip] Recommended: 7:30 AM–9:15 AM 05/11/2020 (time range on a single day) [/tip]
+[tip] Recommended: The meeting is scheduled from 15:00–16:00 UTC. [/tip]

+For additional information, refer "Date and Time"

 ### Typing en dashes

 `&ndash;`